 Investing in international equities on an unhedged basis involves taking on additional exposure in the form of foreign currency and exchange rate movements.

-Exchange rate movements can negatively or positively impact the value of your returns through the change in price of one currency against another.
+Exchange rate movements can negatively or positively impact your returns.

 Currency hedging your investments is a way to limit this impact.